Cubs vs. Reds MLB Betting Odds, Trends & Prediction

 The total has gone OVER in 8 of Chi Cubs’ last 11 games

-The total has gone OVER in 4 of Chi Cubs’ last 5 games on the road
+The total has gone UNDER in 5 of Chi Cubs’ last 7 games when playing on the road against Cincinnati

-The total has gone OVER in 10 of Cincinnati’s last 14 games played in June
+The total has gone UNDER in 5 of Cincinnati’s last 7 games played on a Sunday when at home

 Cubs vs. Reds MLB BETTING PREDICTION

 Take Cincinnati.
-The Reds are 11-3 in their last 14 games, which includes a six-game winning streak.
-They’re also 6-2 in their last eight home matchups, are 11-3 in their last 14 league contests and are 4-1 in their last five meetings against a National League Central rival.
-On the other side, the Cubs are just 4-11 in their last 15 games overall, are 2-6 in their last eight games versus Cincinnati and are 2-9 in their last 11 road games.
+The Cubs are just 6-15 in their last 21 games overall, are 2-10 in their last 12 road matchups and are 2-12 in their last 14 league games.
+On the other side, the Reds are 12-3 in their last 15 games overall, are 5-1 in their last six games against the Cubs and are 7-2 in their last nine home contests